• Search Search Please fill out this field.

 U.S. Free Trade Agreements

 The United States currently has a number of free trade agreements in place.
-These include multi-nation agreements such as the North American Free Trade Agreement (NAFTA), which covers the U.S., Canada, and Mexico, and the Dominican Republic-Central America Free Trade Agreement (CAFTA-DR), which includes the Caribbean nation and most of the nations of Central America.
+These include multi-nation agreements such as the United States-Mexico-Canada Agreement (USMCA), which covers Canada and Mexico, and the Central America-Dominican Republic Free Trade Agreement (CAFTA-DR), which includes Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, and Nicaragua.
 There are also separate trade agreements with nations from Australia to Peru.

 All these agreements collectively still do not add up to free trade in its most laissez-faire form.
 American special interest groups have successfully lobbied to impose trade restrictions on hundreds of imports including steel, sugar, automobiles, milk, tuna, beef, and denim.